We have ambitious mitigation plans

-Downstream, the applications we provide to consumers also generate emissions when used, for example from solvents and curing temperatures.
-We continue to offer our customers technologies and solutions that enable them to reduce their own emissions and material use, for example through lower curing temperatures, low or zero solvents, water-based solutions and using fewer layers of paint.
+With our Sustainable Solutions, we continue to offer our customers – and their customers in turn – technologies and solutions that enable them to reduce their own emissions and material use.
+Examples include lower curing coatings, low or zero solvents, water-based solutions and using fewer layers of paint.

 Helping buildings fight the heat island effect